What Went Wrong

 And another problem is that too many Americans don’t seem to know the first thing about how government actually works.

 One mistake I think Joe Biden made — and Barack Obama before him — is that he didn’t find a way to communicate directly and frequently to the American people about what he was doing and why he was doing it.
 I’m thinking about FDR’s fireside chats, which unfortunately wouldn’t work today because of the aforementioned fracturing of media infrastructure and the nation’s attention.
 But it’s obvious most Americans had no clue what caused the inflation they hated or even that it was a global phenomenon and not just something Biden caused.
-Biden was hailed around the globe for his skill at bring inflation down without causing a recession, but most U.S. citizens never heard any of that.
+Biden was hailed around the globe for his skill at bringing inflation down without causing a recession, but most U.S. citizens never heard any of that.
 They just knew eggs cost more than they used to (mostly because of a bird flu).

 [Update: I just saw this at TPM, and it speaks to the previous paragraph —